 The river at one time had great coho and chum salmon runs but due to logging, along with habitat destruction and overfishing, the runs have been greatly reduced.
-The Ditidaht First Nation is working at repairing the damage done to these runs and have excavated and improved an old side channel of the river to create rearing habitat for young coho salmon, chum salmon, pinks and steelhead.
+The Ditidaht First Nation is working at repairing the damage done to these runs and has excavated and improved an old side channel of the river to create rearing habitat for young coho salmon, chum salmon, pinks, and steelhead.
 The project is intended to rebuild severely depressed stocks in a watershed impacted by logging.

 Education and awareness is an important part of the project.
 I must give a big hand to these folks, they are doing a great job.

 If you are fishing or hiking along the river, please remember this is black bear country.
 Try to avoid the rivers during salmon spawning as the bears tend to be along the river.
 Only visit the river if you are comfortable with bears around and know how to deal with possible bear encounters.
-There is a possibility of seeing black bears at any time of the year here, as well as cougars, wolves, blacktail deer, raccoons, pine martins and squirrels.
+There is a possibility of seeing black bears at any time of the year here, as well as cougars, wolves, blacktail deer, raccoons, pine martins, and squirrels.
 You could see a variety of birds along this river, songbirds, game birds, and the birds of prey that hunt the forests both in the daytime and the night hunters like the owls are all present here.